 - Precisely what information do you need to determine whether you can work well with them?

-You’ll encounter many clients throughout your career who come to you with little or no ideas.
+You’ll encounter many clients throughout your design career who come to you with little or no ideas.
 The consultation meeting can still be productive for everyone.
 Use it as an opportunity to figure out what they like, what designs meets their needs, and whether you and those clients might work well together.

 Gather what you do know